ethanbabel/ReTool-MA/README.md

 - Results for each problem land in `MARTI/ckpt/results.json` and `MARTI/ckpt/summary.json`.
 The summary aggregates final accuracy, code execution pass rates, the conditional pass rates for correct vs. incorrect trajectories, and the per-role shaping rewards.

 ### Full training run
-For a longer RL run on the same workflow, first install flash-attn (ensure torch is installed first):
+For a longer RL run on the same workflow, first install flash-attn (ensure torch is already installed):
 ```bash
 uv pip install --no-build-isolation flash_attn==2.7.0.post2
 ```